-If an appliance emergency occurs in your home, unplug the appliance immediately and then call Capital Appliance Repair for local appliance repair.
+If an appliance emergency occurs in your home, unplug the appliance immediately and then call Capital Appliance Repair for appliance repair in Madison.
 If there’s an electrical fire involving one of the large or small appliances inside your house, we advise calling the fire department before you try to extinguish the fire on your own.

-An electrical fire from an appliance can be very scary and extremely dangerous, but there are a couple ofsteps to be prepared in the event of an emergency.
+An electrical fire from an appliance can be very scary and extremely dangerous, but there are a couple of steps to be prepared in the event of an appliance fire emergency.
 If an electrical appliance goes up in flames, it is important to not panic.
 Follow these easy guidelines to keep your home safe from electrical fires.